-As part of our Confirmation program, all teen candidates are required to be involved in a Confirmation Class Team.
-As teens move from middle school and into high school it is crucial for them to establish faith-based friendships with their peers.
+As part of our Confirmation program, all teen candidates are required to be involved in a Confirmation Class.
+As teens move from middle school and into high school, it is crucial for them to establish faith-based friendships with their peers.
 It is also important for them to have a sense of what serving others is like.
-By combining service with friendship teens are more inclined to get involved in serving the community—its no longer a chore—it’s a thing to do with your friends.
-Each youth is placed in a Class Team that is based on their weekly Religious Education or Holy Cross Academy class.
-It is our desire that as these teens serve together and grow in friendship they will continue to be involved in service throughout their teenage years.
-The solid, faith-filled friendships that they established through these Class Teams will also give our Catholic teens an established community that they can carry into high school.
+By combining service with friendship, teens are more inclined to get involved in serving the community—it’s no longer a chore—it’s a thing to do with your friends.
+It is our desire that as these teens serve together and grow in friendship, they will continue to be involved in service throughout their teenage years.
+The solid, faith-filled friendships that they establish through these classes will also give our Catholic teens an established community that they can carry into high school.

 The Corporal and Spiritual Works of Mercy

 Fulfilling the Works of Mercy for each of us is a lifelong commitment to the Gospel of Jesus Christ.
 Matthew 25:32-46 tells us that when we feed the hungry, give drink to the thirsty, welcome the stranger, clothe the naked, take care of the sick, and visit the imprisoned, we care for Christ himself.
 These Works of Mercy will be coordinated by the Confirmation Catechists and performed outside of the classroom.

 CORPORAL WORKS OF MERCY: recognize the sacredness of human life.
 We learn through fulfilling these Works of Mercy for others that we are our brother’s keeper.
 Our feelings of love for our brothers and sisters must be accompanied by acts of charity.
 As classes, we will reach out to members of our parish and the wider community and allow Christ to be reflected in us by our compassion for our neighbor.